WPBay SDK Documentation

 - Initialize the SDK in your main file with your

-, which can be found in your WPBay Seller Dashboard. - Configure additional parameters like is_free, is_upgradable and more.
+api_key, which can be found in your WPBay Seller Dashboard. - Configure additional parameters like is_free, is_upgradable and more.
+Product plans are detected automatically from the customer’s license, so you do not need to add a plan parameter to the SDK configuration.

 - Activate your product locally or on a test site to confirm everything works, using the developer mode (details below).
 Don’t forget to deactivate the developer mode once you finished testing the SDK integration into your plugin or theme.